-“Truly, for some men nothing is written unless they write it.”
+“Truly, for some men, nothing is written unless they write it.”

 Stylish, opulent, richly textured and fascinating look at one of British history’s most intriguing personalities.
-Lawrence of Arabia is a big, expansive eye-candy built around an enigma — a character study disguised as a war epic.
+Lawrence of Arabia is a large, expansive eye-candy built around an enigma — a character study disguised as a war epic.

 The film’s status as one of the greatest films of all time grows with the years, and for good reason.
-Beautifully filmed on location by Freddie A. Young (Ryan’s Daughter), with an unforgettable music score by Maurice Jarre (Doctor Zhivago) and superb cast, you’ll finish the movie feeling exalted and stupefied.
+Beautifully filmed on location by Freddie A. Young (Ryan’s Daughter), with a superb music score by Maurice Jarre (Doctor Zhivago) and superb cast, you’ll finish the movie feeling exalted and stupefied.
 Despite its pageantry and flamboyance, Lawrence of Arabia has the kind of immediacy most films of this type lack.

 Director David Lean never allows the spectacle to overshadow the human drama, thus creating an epic that stimulates both our senses and intellect.
-Even more interesting is the fact that when everything is said and done you still don’t know much about the title character — the puzzle is not solved so you’re left with more questions than answers, and that vagueness is invigorating rather than frustrating.
+Even more interesting is the fact that when everything is said and done you still don’t know much about the title character — the puzzle is not solved, so you’re left with more questions than answers, and that vagueness is invigorating rather than frustrating.

-Playwright Robert Bolt (A Man For All Seasons and Doctor Zhivago) was hired to spruce up Wison’s draft, but he ended up constructing an entirely new script under Lean’s watchful eye.
+Playwright Robert Bolt (A Man For All Seasons and Doctor Zhivago) was hired to spruce up Wilson’s draft, but he ended up constructing an entirely new script under Lean’s watchful eye.
 The script is literate, witty and intelligent.
 Bolt’s amazingly multilayered screenplay explores Lawrence’s endless contradictions.
 Above all, it manages to sustain momentum and interest for almost four hours.